salmern/EncryptedERC/README.md

 1. **Standalone Mode**:

-   - Creates entirely new private ERC-20 tokens
+   - Creates entirely new private ERC-20 (eERC) tokens
-   - Built-in privacy features
-   - Direct token operations
+   - Relies on minting and burning to manage token supply
+   - Keeps total supply private all the time, offering better privacy compared to converter mode

 2. **Converter Mode**:
-   - Adds privacy features to existing ERC-20 tokens
-   - Wraps existing ERC20 tokens
+   - Wraps existing ERC20 tokens to eERC tokens
-   - Enables privacy through deposit/withdraw
+   - Relies on deposits and withdrawals to manage token supply
    - Maintains compatibility with original tokens

 ## File structure